cfrg/draft-irtf-cfrg-bbs-blind-signatures/draft-irtf-cfrg-bbs-blind-signatures.md

 **Note** The protocols implied by the items annotated by an asterisk are out of scope for this specification

 This document, in addition to defining the operation for creating and verifying a commitment, also details a core signature generation operation, different from the one presented in [@!I-D.irtf-cfrg-bbs-signatures], meant to handle the computation of the blind signature.
-The document will also define a new BBS Interface, which is needed to handle the different inputs, i.e., messages committed by the Prover or chosen by the Signer etc...
-The signature verification and proof generation core cryptographic operations however, will work as described in [@!I-D.irtf-cfrg-bbs-signatures].
-To further facilitate deployment, both the exposed interface as well as the core cryptographic operation of proof verification will be the same as the one detailed in [@!I-D.irtf-cfrg-bbs-signatures].
+The document will also define a new BBS Interface, which is needed to handle the different inputs, i.e., messages committed by the *Prover* or chosen by the Signer etc..
+The signature verification and proof generation and verification core cryptographic operations however, will work as described in [@!I-D.irtf-cfrg-bbs-signatures].

 ## Example Blind BBS Applications